weaveworks/weave/ipam/ipam.md

 maintain the various lists and limits within MutableSpace.
 Perhaps a different free-list implementation would make this easier.

-[MutableSpace has a RWMutex which may not be necessary - probably all accesses are via the owning OurSpaceSet which has its own lock]

 #### SpaceSet implementations

 PeerSpaceSet and MutableSpaceSet share the same data fields, but the